Effective Treatment for Kratom Dependence

 By binding to opioid receptors, kratom may be an effective treatment for persistent pain.
 Kratom contains a chemical called 7-hydroxy mitragynine, which is 13 times more potent than morphine.

-Although it acts on the same opioid receptors as morphine and codeine, kratom is classified as an atypical opioid due to its structural differences.
-Although it may have milder adverse effects than conventional opioids, the Food and Drug Administration has not yet certified kratom for medicinal use.
+The drug acts on the same opioid receptors as morphine and codeine, but it is classified as an atypical opioid due to its structural differences.
+Although it may have milder adverse effects than conventional opioids, the Food and Drug Administration has not certified kratom for medicinal use.

 Boosted Mood

 Kratom often has mood-enhancing effects.
 There’s preliminary evidence that kratom can help those with opioid addiction.
-Users report that it helps them cope with the discomfort of morphine and alcohol detox.
+Users report that it helps them cope with the discomfort of morphine and alcohol detox, similar to buprenorphine.
+However, this use is still not approved and needs more study.

-Early research indicates that kratom shows promise as an antidepressant and appetite suppressor.
-Kratom can help reduce corticosterone levels.
+Early research indicates that kratom shows promise as an antidepressant and appetite suppressor in weight loss.
+Kratom can also help reduce corticosterone levels.

 Stimulant Effects